danReynolds/Personal-Site/_posts/2015-11-06-Start-Page.md

 ---
 layout: post
 title: Private and Powerful Search Results
-header: '/images/tech/startpage.png'
+image: '/images/tech/startpage.png'
-header-text: false
+image-text: false
 category: Tech
-tags: [tools, learn]
+tags: [browser, showcase]
 ---

 There's usually a pretty big tradeoff when choosing between our search results accuracy and privacy.
 I've recently come across a new favourite solution.

 <!--halt-->

+## What to Look for

 When I'm looking for an answer to a specific programming question, I'm going to use Google.
 If I am concerned about privacy, I usually use DuckDuckGo.
 For anyone who doesn't know, DuckDuckGo is an alternative search engine that doesn't track your searches and is focused on maintaining user informational self-determination.